steveYeah/OwndSourceBlog/source/blog/deploy_user_multi_keys.md

 by following the [deploy keys guide on GitHub](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys)

 ### 3. Set up your SSH hosts
-Now you have your keys and they are linked to the correct repository you need a way to make sure you can use them.
+Now you have your keys and they are linked to the correct repository, you need a way to make sure you can use them.
 This is done by creating an SSH host.
 To do this you need to edit `~/.ssh/config` for your deploy user and add the following: